Ph.D. - MS - Undergraduate

 Brian Stein graduated with his MS degree in May of 2008.
 He currently works for Zeta Associates in Fairfax, Virginia.

 Magesh Valliappan received his BSEE degree from the Indian Institute of Technology in Madras, India, in May of 1998, and his MSEE degree from UT Austin in May of 2000.
 For his graduate studies, he worked on halftone image compression and transmission, ADSL modem design, and digital IIR filter optimization.
-During the Fall 1998 semester, he was the teaching assistant for the Real-Time Digital Signal Processing Laboratory course.
-Since June of 2000, he has been working full-time at Cicada Semiconductor in Austin, Texas.
+During the Fall 1998 semester, he was a teaching assistant for the Real-Time Digital Signal Processing Laboratory course.
+From 2000 to 2005, he worked full-time at Cicada Semiconductor in Austin, Texas.
+He currently works as a Principal Design Engineer at Broadcom in Austin, Texas.

 Daifeng Wang finished his MSEE degree in 2006.
 He received his BS Electrical Engineering degree from Huazhong University of Science and Technology in Spring 2004.
 In Summer 2005, Daifeng was an intern in the RF Measurements Group at National Instruments in Austin, Texas.
 In Spring 2006, he was a teaching assistant for the Real-Time Digital Signal Processing Laboratory course.